TemainfoSoftware/truly-ui/README.md

 ## Motivation
 TrulyUI is an Angular Framework especially developed for Desktop Applications based on Web Components using the greatest technologies of the world.
-TrulyUI is an Angular Framework especially developed for Desktop Applications based on Web Components using the greatest technologies of the world.
-TrulyUI is an Angular Framework especially developed for Desktop Applications based on Web Components using the greatest technologies of the world.
+TrulyUI is based on Angular, maintained by world-wide community.
+By the way, we believe that Angular is the most promising Web Framework.
+We developed TrulyUI thinking to fill a gap on open-source Web Technologies that's poor when it's about applications on Desktop.
+Ex: Electron, App.js and NW.js

 ## Installation